AI-Driven Marine Robotics: Emerging Trends in Underwater Perception and Ecosystem Monitoring: Emerging Trends

 The emergence of foundation models like CoralSCOP represents a paradigm shift from treating coral analysis as a collection of separate tasks (classification, detection, segmentation) to unified models capable of dense segmentation across multiple semantic granularities~\cite{zheng2024coralscop}.
 CoralSCOP addresses the fundamental challenge that coral structures are inherently amorphous and irregular—characteristics that generic segmentation methods fail to capture.
 Meanwhile, advances in self-supervised learning have enabled these models to leverage the vast quantities of unlabeled underwater imagery.
 CoralSRT~\cite{zheng2025coralsrt} demonstrated that foundation model features can be rectified through self-supervised guidance to achieve significant performance gains without additional human supervision.

 Recent work has seen forays into applying vision–language models and large language models to the underwater domain, though this remains an ongoing area of research.
 For example, MarineGPT demonstrated the integration of language models into marine applications and highlighted the potential for multimodal understanding, where visual perception can be combined with domain-specific knowledge expressed in natural language~\cite{zheng2023marinegpt}.
 Similarly, natural language prompting with the Contrastive Language-Image Pretraining (CLIP) model~\cite{radford2021learning} has been demonstrated for image pseudo-labeling, reducing annotation effort~\cite{raine2024image}.
+MarineInst~\cite{ziqiang2024marineinst} builds on these ideas and is a foundation model for marine imagery which outputs both instance masks and captions for object instances, and UWBench~\cite{zhang2025uwbench} proposes a comprehensive benchmark for underwater vision-language understanding.
 These studies highlight the early potential for using foundation models in specialized domains.
-MarineInst~\cite{ziqiang2024marineinst} builds on these ideas and is a foundation model for marine imagery which outputs both instance masks and captions for object instances.